MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents

 Our final multi-branch dataset comprises 508 unique tasks spanning 66 mobile applications, resulting in a total of 4,173 screenshots and 12,339 annotated actions.
 A detailed breakdown of dataset statistics is presented in \autoref{tab:statistics}.

 A key highlight is that each step has, on average, 2.95 valid actions (Avg.
-Actions)---indicating a high degree of path diversity in mobile tasks.
+Actions), indicating a high degree of path diversity in mobile tasks.
 This implies that the single-path datasets we sampled from have up to a 66\% chance of mis-penalizing a valid agent action, substantially \textit{underestimating} true agent capabilities.

-\autoref{tab:statistics} also reports the average number of UI elements per screen (Avg. \# UIs), which represents the screen complexity.
-Notably, AndroidWorld\_Static\footref{andworld_static}, shows a significantly lower complexity---with 22.7\% fewer UI elements than the average of the other three datasets.
-This is because AndroidWorld (online benchmark) relies on simplified open-source applications due to its high complexity in implementing checkpoint instrumentation.
-This implies that online benchmarks that rely on simplified apps may \textit{overestimate} agent performance when deployed in more complex, real-world environments.
+\autoref{tab:statistics} also reports the average number of UI elements per screen (Avg. \# UIs) as a measure of screen complexity.
+Notably, AndroidWorld\_Static\footnote{AndroidWorld\_Static is a custom static dataset we created using snapshots from the online benchmark AndroidWorld~\cite{androidworld}} exhibits significantly lower complexity---22.7\% fewer UI elements than the average of the other three datasets.
+This reflects a known limitation of online benchmarks: the high engineering cost of checkpoint instrumentation pushes them toward simplified open-source applications, which are not reliable proxies for real-world environments.

-Furthermore, we observe a positive correlation between screen complexity and the number of valid actions per step (see~\autoref{appendix:A}).
-Screens with more UI elements tend to offer more valid actions, leading to higher path diversity.
-This observation further reinforces the importance of supporting multi-path evaluation, particularly when benchmarking agents on real-world apps with rich, complex interfaces.
+Furthermore, we observe a positive correlation between screen complexity and valid actions per step (see~\autoref{appendix:A}).
+Screens with more UI elements tend to offer more valid actions, yielding higher path diversity.
+This further underscores the importance of multi-path evaluation, especially for real-world apps with rich, complex interfaces.

-Finally, \autoref{tab:difficulty_complexity} categorizes tasks into three difficulty levels and three complexity levels based on the number of steps involved and the average number of UIs involved in each task.
-This categorization allows for fine-grained performance analysis across tasks of varying difficulty and complexity.
+Finally, to enable fine-grained performance analysis across varying task difficulty and complexity, \autoref{tab:difficulty_complexity} categorizes tasks into three difficulty levels and three complexity levels based on the number of steps involved and the average number of UIs involved in each task.